Skip to content

 Auth required: Yes

 Update the application configuration.
 Partial updates are supported — only the fields you include will be changed.
+The nested admin object is merged field-by-field, so you can send just the admin settings you want to change.

 Request body: